Title: Outbreak Investigations & Research

 Re-sit sessions

-Participants who did not obtain the pass mark of 50% (10/20) for the overall assessment mark for the module in the first assessment session, get the possibility to individually present and discuss a revised version of the assignment(s) in a re-sit session.
+Participants who did not obtain the pass mark of 50% (10/20) for the overall assessment mark for the course in the first assessment session, get the possibility to write a new proposal, which will be assessed according the above assessment criteria.

 Content:

-A set of interdisciplinary sessions will assist the students to gain new insights in outbreak investigation and research, which can support outbreak control.
+A set of interdisciplinary interactive sessions will assist the students to gain new insights in outbreak investigation and research which can support outbreak control.

-In the first part of the course, emphasis will be on introducing the different theoretical and operational concepts, using exercises to practice hand-on skills, such as
+Emphasis is placed on introducing the different theoretical and operational concepts applied to outbreak settings, using besides la-demo’s, exercises to practice hand-on skills, such as:

-- unravelling research opportunities and discussing the challenges, the specificities and impact of investigations and research during outbreaks through disease-specific examples.
+These concepts are applied to disease-specific case studies to unravel research opportunities and discuss the challenges, specificities and impact of investigations and research during outbreaks.
+We do this, using disease-specific cases, such as:

-In all examples we will focus on interdisciplinarity in outbreak investigation, control and research.
+In all lectures, exercises and case studies we focus on multi- and interdisciplinarity in outbreak investigation and research.

 Methods:

-Teaching and learning methods consist of interactive lectures (42 hrs), group work on case studies (10 hrs), exercises to apply tools (10 hrs), lab demo’s (4 hrs), coached group work for the assignment (10 hrs) and presentations for the assignments (4 hrs).
-One session (2h) will be dedicated to introduce the course & the assignment and one session (2h) for the course evaluation and conclusions.
+More in detail: Teaching and learning methods consist of interactive lectures (42 hrs), group work on case studies – including exercises applying tools (16 hrs), lab demo’s (6 hrs), and coaching sessions for the assignment (12 hrs).
+One session (2h) is dedicated to introduce the course & the assignment and one session (2h) for the course evaluation and conclusions.
+Each day there is a 15 minutes recap of the sessions on the previous day, highlighting the lessons learned and what to take along for the upcoming sessions.

-In addition to the scheduled contact hours it is estimated that 50 hrs of personal work (self-study) are required for preparatory and additional reading and for the group assignment.
+In addition to the scheduled contact hours it is estimated that 50 hrs of personal work (self-study) are required for preparatory and additional reading and for the individual assignment.

 Prerequisites: